Skip to content

 What this tool does

-Flatten an array of JSON objects into a RFC 4180 CSV file — with configurable nested-key flatten (dot / bracket / stringify), a custom delimiter, and an optional header row.
-Everything runs locally; nothing is uploaded.
+Flatten an array of JSON objects into a strict RFC 4180 CSV file — with configurable handling for nested objects (dot / bracket / stringify), a custom delimiter, and an optional header row.
+Useful when you have a JSON API response and need to dump it into a spreadsheet, a BI tool that only ingests CSV, or a one-shot COPY FROM into Postgres.

 How to use it

-Paste a JSON array of objects (or load the example), pick a delimiter and nested-key strategy (dot / bracket / stringify), and read the CSV on the right.
+Paste a JSON array of objects (or load the example), pick a delimiter and a nested-key strategy (dot / bracket / stringify), and read the CSV on the right.
+The header row is the union of all keys observed in the first-seen order; cells absent from a particular object render as an empty quoted string.

 Output (CSV):